最后更新: 8 月 15, 2026

 Why can a penile ultrasound give a false result?

 The test requires the penis to be fully relaxed and erect for an accurate reading.
-However, the clinical setting often makes men anxious, and the resulting adrenaline tightens the blood vessels — the opposite of what’s needed.
+However, the clinical setting often makes men anxious, and the resulting adrenaline tightens the blood vessels — the opposite of what is needed.
 This can produce a falsely abnormal result, wrongly suggesting vascular disease when the real issue is simply anxiety.
 This is why an experienced doctor will often re-dose the medication and ask how the erection compares to the patient’s best erection at home.

 Does every man with erectile dysfunction need a penile ultrasound?